What causes bone loss?Osteoporosis - causes; Low bone density - causes

 Miller KK, et al. Determinants of skeletal loss and recovery in anorexia nervosa.
 J Clin Endocrinol Metab.
 2006;91(8):2931-2937.

-David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
+Reviewed By: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
 Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
 Health Solutions, Ebix, Inc